GlobalPathogenAnalysisService/gpas-uploader/README.md

 (env) $ py.test
 ```

-You will need `readItAndKeep` installed and either in your `$PATH` or in the `gpas-uploader/` folder.
+Before we run the unit tests you will need `readItAndKeep` installed and either in your `$PATH` or in the `gpas-uploader/` folder.
 To do the latter issue

 ```
 (env) $ git clone https://github.com/GenomePathogenAnalysisService/read-it-and-keep.git